zulfikar4568/docker-kubernetes/14. Best Practice K8S/Service Discovery, Scheduling and Lifecycle Management/Performing a Rolling Update of an Application in Kubernetes.md

 # Performing a Rolling Update of an Application in Kubernetes
 you are provided with a 3-node cluster.
 Within that cluster, you must deploy an application and then successfully update the application to a new version without causing any downtime.

+Objective:
+- Create and Roll Out Version 1 of the Application, and Verify a Successful Deployment
+- Scale Up the Application to Create High Availability
+- Create a Service So Users Can Access the Application
+- Perform a Rolling Update to Version 2 of the Application, and Verify Its Success

 ```bash
 kubectl get nodes
 ```